Preservation Month & Poster

 Since 1970, the Cultural Properties Review Committee has presented Heritage Preservation Awards for outstanding achievements in the field of preservation.
-Individuals, organizations, authors, local heroes, businesses and agencies have received awards for making significant contributions to preserving architecture, archaeological sites, language, cultural landscapes and in the field of publication.
+Individuals, organizations, authors, local heroes, businesses and agencies have received awards for significant contributions to preserving architecture, archaeological sites, language, cultural landscapes and in the field of publication.
 Prominent consulting firms and people who fell in love with and saved the condemend historic adobe down the block have won preservation awards.

 2016 Award Recipients